 Corrected claims that do not require a reconsideration do not require a Dispute or Appeal form.
 Both Participating and Non-Participating providers should follow standard corrected claim billing requirements.
-These claims should be coded correctly as a corrected claim and can either be submitted via our Claims Web Portal (WebConnect), the provider's own clearing house, or mailed to:
+These claims should be coded correctly as a corrected claim and can either be submitted through ECHO Health, Inc., the provider's own clearing house, or mailed to: